Coquihalla to get a blast of snow - Aldergrove Star

 If you’re travelling over mountains passes today, you may want to prepare for snow.

-There’s a special weather statement in effect for southerwestern Interior highway passes, including the Coquihalla Highway, from Hope to Merritt and Merritt to Kamloops.
-The Coquihalla Connector has also been included in the warning.
+There’s a special weather statement in effect for southwestern Interior highway passes, including the Coquihalla Highway, from Hope to Kamloops and the Okanagan Connector from Merritt to West Kelowna.

 The reason, according to Environment Canada, is a Pacific low pressure system that will track across southern B.C. today and move into Alberta overnight.